Morley, West Yorkshire: Transport

 Morley railway station is half a mile (800 m) from the town centre on the Huddersfield Line.
 There is a service seven days a week to and from Leeds, but on Sundays, the service is less frequent.

 Buses go to Leeds, Bradford, Wakefield and other West Yorkshire towns from bus stops near the Town Hall.

 The M621 motorway runs to the west of the town and the M62 motorway to the south.
 Junctions 27 and 28 of the M62 are closest to Morley.

 Education

 There are numerous primary schools in Morley including Morley Newlands Academy, Churwell Primary, Seven Hills Primary School, Morley Victoria Primary School, Asquith Primary, Fountain Primary and St Francis Catholic Primary School.
 It also has an independent preparatory school; Queenswood School.

 Three secondary schools serve pupils from Morley: The Morley Academy (formerly Morley High and Morley Grammar), Bruntcliffe Academy and Woodkirk Academy (formerly Woodkirk High and technically in West Ardsley, but has a large proportion of students from Morley due to its catchment area).

+A new grassroots music school and venue called Morley Live CIC (Community Interest Company) opened in 2026, in a former high-street bank building in Beryl Burton Gardens.

+A new facility called the Morley Learning and Skills Centre will offer courses for adults in the Grade II listed St Mary's in the Wood Church building.
+The centre will be operated by Leeds City College and will be ready in late 2026.